zuned/Typescript/README.md

 - Typescript supports OOP concept inheritance
 - Subclass can extend superclass
 - Support for abract classes and method overriding
-- Supoorts on single inheritance however we extends multiple interfaces
+- Supoorts only single inheritance however can extends multiple interfaces